 And then I hear myself saying, “Thank you for the generous offer, but with all due respect I will have to decline.
 I have many trips coming up in the next two months, but they will not be with your airline.”

 And how did the story end?
 Well if you like math like I do you could figure out quickly while Lila with her hands tied was talking that $388 plus $40 = $428 and that ticket A2 actually only costs $137 more so while she was processing my refund on my upgrades, I was getting out my credit card.
 As she continued to tell me that there was nothing she could do to improve the situation and ensure that my family would sit together, I figured out that if I bought a business class ticket – one of those A group spots they refused to give me despite my Early Bird purchase – that I could hold four seats for my family.
 Despite them not because of them, I’ll be the second person on that flight tomorrow, all with a positive balance of $291.
 Had they made the problem right and changed my ticket, they would have kept my business and saved nearly $300.
 I always win.
-But I’m still not flying Southwest.
+But I’m still not flying Southwest with my kids.

 Postscript: Part of the confusion was that each of the five people with whom I spoke gave me different information.
 When I asked Customer Relations Supervisor Lila about that, she said that’s because people at different levels have access to different amounts of information.
 When I pointed out that that seemed to cause problems and seemed to be forcing their agents to mis-communicate, she, well, agreed.
 Huh.